umbraco/UmbracoDocs/Reference/Security/Serverside-sanitizing/index-v8.md

 ---
 versionFrom: 8.18.0
 meta.Title: "Serverside Sanitizing"
-meta.Description: "This section describes how to sanitize the Rich Text Editor serverside"
+description: "This section describes how to sanitize the Rich Text Editor serverside"
 ---

 # Sanitizing the Rich Text Editor